 Ms Conroy died in hospital from her injuries.
-She was a regular visitor to the Friday Night Cafe at St Petrock's Church where other homeless people were "devastated" by the news.'Not typical'
+She was a regular visitor to the Friday Night Cafe at St Petrock's Church where other homeless people were "devastated" by the news.

 The Rev Canon Anna Norman-Walker, a Diocesan Missioner at Exeter Cathedral, said: "We get about 40-50 through the cafe on a Friday night - they are all shocked.

 "The striking thing about Michelle was that she was not typical, there was no drugs addiction, no mental health or alcohol issues.

 "She was a kid of 21 and this was her community."

 She said that Ms Conroy had been "in and out of foster care" and alternated between sofa-surfing and rough sleeping.

 "The unique thing about the homeless in Exeter is that they are a large group, but centre around the same support network and are very supportive of each other.

 "They all go to the same soup kitchen.
 This was her family."

 Devon and Cornwall Police called Ms Conroy's death a "tragic incident".